2018-19 Annual Information Survey InstructionsDirections for completing the 2018-19 Charter Schools Annual Information Survey.

 The contact and e-mail address provided in this section are used to compile the Listserv used by the CDE to notify charter school contacts of important information.
 Please name the most suitable contact for the charter school, which is often the following: charter administrator or principal, business manager, or chief executive officer of a charter management organization.

-If the charter school operates at additional sites, including resource centers, meeting spaces, and/or other satellite facilities, please list the site names and addresses of all locations.
+If the charter school operates at sites in addition to the physical location identified above, including resource centers, meeting spaces, and/or other satellite facilities, please list the site names and addresses of all locations.

 Enter the Web address for the LEA, in addition to the contact information, in the provided boxes.

-These dates will be viewable, but edits cannot be made.
-If the charter has been recently renewed, please e-mail an electronic copy of the renewed charter petition and a copy of the authorizing LEA’s approved minutes showing the charter renewal to firstname.lastname@example.org.
-Remaining questions may be directed to email@example.com.
+These dates are viewable, but edits cannot be made.
+If the charter has been recently renewed, please e-mail an electronic copy of the renewed charter petition and a copy of the authorizing LEA’s approved minutes showing the charter renewal to email@example.com.
+Remaining questions may be directed to firstname.lastname@example.org.

-Please select or verify that the charter school is correctly identified as a conversion of a public school or a startup school.
+Please verify that the charter school is correctly identified as a conversion of a public school or a startup school.

 Classroom-based Instruction and Nonclassroom-based Instruction